 Scenario:

-A corporate client needs a standard employment contract drafted.
+A corporate client requires a standard employment contract to be drafted.
 The firm knows from experience that this work usually requires 5–7 attorney hours.

 How to apply: